opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. index:: imdecode

-cv::imdecode
+imdecode
 ------------
-.. cfunction:: Mat imdecode( const Mat\& buf,  int flags )
+.. c:function:: Mat imdecode( const Mat\& buf,  int flags )

     Reads an image from a buffer in memory.